-The capacity we have considered is in the ratio of 70:30 for standard vs Specialized Epoxy resin.
+The capacity we have considered is in the ratio of 53:47 for Liquid vs Solid / Semi-Solid Epoxy resin.
 The capacity ratio may change, and it is a discretionary power of the management to change the product-mix depending on prevailing demand-supply situation in the domestic and international market.

 Reliance Industries Ltd may consider of backward integration by setting up project of Epichlorohydrin, key raw material for Epoxy Resin (Liquid / Standard) which will be based on glycerine as feed stock which is obtained from 100% renewable resources.
 This is not a part of pre-feasibility study, however it is of great interest to downstream users who are concerned about a cost-effective production route whilst taking advantage of an abundant renewable feedstock to reduce their carbon footprint.